icapricy/Sign-Language-Recognition/README.md

 # Sign-Language-Recognition
 This code translates American Sign Language letters into English letters with maximum accuracy.

+To see a live demo, please visit this link: https://www.youtube.com/watch?v=3tYopcrOgHU&t=78s

 Libraries used in the Code:

 Tkinter/tk - to create the user interface (available in Python itself)